 Saptarishi are the seven greatest sages of the Vedic realm.
 They have attained a semi-immortal status, that of an exceedingly long lifespan due to their yogic power and by the power of their penance.
 The seven holy sages were assigned to be present through the four great ages, to guide the human race.
-These seven sages worked closely with the Adi Yogi or Shiva to maintain the balance on Earth.
+These seven sages or Sapta Rishis worked closely with Lord Shiva to maintain the balance on Earth.

 They are the seven mind-born sons of Brahma who live for a period of time known as a manvantara (306,720,000 Earth Years).
-During this period of time they serve as representatives of Brahma and at the end of a manvantara, the universe gets destroyed and Saptarishis merge in the God and the task of filling the Earth is given to newly appointed Saptarishi.
+During this period of time, they serve as representatives of Brahma and at the end of a manvantara, the universe gets destroyed and Saptarishi merge in God and the task of filling the Earth is given to newly appointed Saptarishi.

 All the Saptarishi are Brahmarishis which means they have completely understood the meaning of Brahman.
 Usually, one cannot rise to the level of a Brahmarishi through merit alone, since the order was created divinely and is appointed by Lord Brahma.
 However, Vishwamitra rose to the position of a Brahmarishi through his own merit alone.
 He performed meditation and austerities (Tapasya) for tens of thousands of years and as a result, he was awarded the rank of Brahmarishi from Bramha himself.

 Brahmarishis are so powerful that they are capable of defeating every weapon on earth, can forecast the future, and are not influenced by the circle of life and death.
 Saptarishis are greater even than the devtas in power and piety are the highest in rank over Devatas and other classifications of Rishis such as Rajarishi and Maharishi.